chiliseed/django-compose-shob/README.md

 If there will be an interest, I will add a separate command for full rollback.
 7. `shob-urls` - useful if you have `django-extensions`, this will output all urls in the service.
 8. `add-app` - adds new django application in your project.
+9. `lint` - run different lint jobs.
+For a full list run with `--help`
+10. `py-test` - run pytest inside the container.

 # Supported operating systems